 If an enforcement determination is revoked (either by decision of the Chief Recovery Officer or by order of the court) and you do not, within 14 days, either elect to be prosecuted or apply for a review of the expiation notice, a further enforcement determination can be made i.e. the process to enforce can start again [see s 23(5)].

 What if I make late payment of an expiation fee?

-An authority can accept the late payment of an expiation fee at any time before an enforcement order is made.
-This means that if the date for payment on an expiation notice or expiation reminder notice has passed, but an enforcement order has not yet been made, you may still be able to offer payment to avoid the enforcement fees.
+An authority can accept the late payment of an expiation fee at any time before an enforcement determination is made.
+This means that if the date for payment on an expiation notice or expiation reminder notice has passed, but an enforcement determination has not yet been made, you may still be able to offer payment to avoid the enforcement fees.

 By paying an expiation fee, am I admitting guilt?

 The expiation of an offence does not amount to an admission of guilt or of any civil liability and cannot be used as evidence of such an admission.

 See Expiation of Offences Act 1996 (SA) s 15(4).